We start with basic definitions.

 This intersection can be approximated by ellipsoids from the outside

 and from the inside.
-Trivially, both and
+Trivially, both

 are external approximations of this